Ryo-N7/tvthemes/README.md

 looking at simple TV stats on my current favorite TV show, Brooklyn Nine-Nine.
 I got a lot of good feedback on the colors I used for the custom `ggplot2` theme and color palettes so I decided to expand it to other shows that I love\!
+Suggestions and Pull Requests for palettes/themes are welcome\!

 ``` r
 mpg %>%